-JACKIE CHAN &
+JACKIE CHAN AND THE

-THE KUNG FU KID
+KUNG FU KID

 Original Title: Xun Zhao Cheng Long (aka) Looking For Jackie; Jackie Chan: Kung Fu Master; Searching For Jackie